discipl/flinteditor-mps/docs/USER_GUIDE.md

 There are different types of expressions.
 Creating these expressions with be explained below.
 To replace an expression hit `Alt+Enter` and select replace (expression x) with (expression y).
 To nest an expression hit `Alt+Enter` and select wrap (expression x) with new expression.

 ![Replace or Wrap](images/replaceorwrap.png)

+### Explanation
+You can add or remove an explanation from a act, duty, fact or source usage by hitting `Alt+Enter` and selecting Add or Remove Explanation`.

 #### Fact reference
 This is just a reference to a fact.
 You can [create](#create-new-fact) and [select](#select-existing-fact) these just like in acts and duties.